ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned O(1) constant time and O(log n) logarithmic time.
 - Learned counting unique names as a Big O practice problem.
 - Learned bubble sort and its O(n^2) complexity.
+- Learned why bubble sort is rarely used in practice.